dgroomes/browser-extension-framework/README.md

 * [X] DONE Consider abstracting away the required content script "thin bootstrap" files.
 For example, `dcl-content-script.ts` shouldn't have to exist.
 I thought it did earlier, but it's not needed.
 It can be replaced with a generic middleware content script.
-* [x] DONE Support FireFox in the example.
-If the example supports both Chromium and FireFox, then I can build it, verify the behavior in both browsers, and have confidence that the framework still works.
+* [x] DONE Support Firefox in the example.
+If the example supports both Chromium and Firefox, then I can build it, verify the behavior in both browsers, and have confidence that the framework still works.
 * [x] DONE Are [import maps](https://deno.land/manual@v1.21.0/linking_to_external_code/import_maps) going to save me from the awkward "installation-time" setter of the "browser descriptor? (e.g. 'chrome' of 'firefox')" and can it also be